 Two different versions of this pivot head were prototyped for extensive testing before we perfected it and filed our patent.

 The new one-piece suede leather bridge top does what ordinary two-piece circular tops cannot; it encircles most of your rifles’ fore end which permits you to lean into the sticks and flex the legs in the direction you want to shoot without your fore end coming out of them.
-If you want to move your point of impact with our tripod version, you must first sweep the front leg of the tripod out of the way (see video below) and place it behind the left side of the rear support arm pivot head assembly.
+If you want to move your point of impact with our tripod version, you must first sweep the front leg of the tripod out of the way (see video below) and place it behind the rear support arm pivot head assembly.
 Once that front leg is out of the way, flexing the legs will allow you to move the point of impact either way (see video) a total of approximately 50' at 100 yards to follow moving game without repositioning the legs.
 Please be careful not to over-flex the legs as they may lose purchase if you try to change the point of impact more than the amount referenced above without repositioning them.
 When you fold the sticks up to walk with them, the leather bridge top is held in place by the scissoring action of the two short wood portions at the top.

 If you do not have the extra few seconds to deploy the rear support arm, or are taking a close shot and do not need it, you can use them as traditional shooting sticks.

 When we tighten the larger screw on the pivot arm, it constricts the aluminum sleeve and the indestructible polymer that lines it to secure it to the top section of our two-piece connector.
 You do not need to adjust it and that one screw alone is enough to secure the pivot arm.
 However, we always like to over-engineer our products, so in order to provide additional security, we have added a smaller black set screw that is sealed in place with Loctite® at the factory.

 The rear support arm “V” is designed to go behind the pistol grip of the rifle.
 Do not put it directly behind the trigger guard as they are not designed to be used from that position.